Fees and funding

 Information about fees, cost of living information and scholarships for outstanding applicants.

-Fees for the upcoming academic year are also available from the Scholarships and Student Funding Service website.
+Fees for the upcoming academic year are published on the Scholarships and Student Funding Service website.

 If you are unsure of whether you will be considered a UK/EU or overseas student, please check your fee status.

 Up-to-date information on the cost of living in Edinburgh is available from the Edinbrgh Global.

 All students are responsible for securing funding for their study.

 Outstanding applicants may wish to apply for a scholarship from the University of Edinburgh or an outside source, please see below.